Pygot/RobloxDonateStream/README.md

 <!-- ABOUT THE PROJECT -->
 ## Roblox Donate Stream [OLD]
 Simpler python script for automatic robux giveaways on youtube stream.
-Gentleman.
 _Yes, it does use your robux so be careful._
 _Yes, I know the code could be improved (Maybe in the future)._